adamcobabe/mrv/doc/source/develop.rst

 Mayapy
 ^^^^^^
-On Windows, MRV currently uses mayapy only ( although there have been experiments which proved that it can run in a standalone interpreter there as well ).

 The only package that you need to install to run the tests is ``nose``.
 Its recommended to retrieve the package using easy_install for your standalone interpreter and to alter your ``PYTHONPATH`` to include the ``site-packages`` directory of your local python installation.

 Alternatively, copy the ``nose`` package into *"C:\\Program Files\\Autodesk\\Maya<version>\\Python\\Lib\\site-packages"* ( windows ), into *"/usr/autodesk/maya<version>/lib/python<pyversion>/site-packages"* ( Linux ) or into *"/Applications/Autodesk/maya<version>/Maya.app/Contents/Frameworks/Python.framework/Versions/<pyversion>/lib/python<pyversion>/site-packages"* ( OSX ).